loopwerk/loopwerk.io/content/articles/2024-10-23-auto-deploying.md

 }
 ```

 With all of that up and running you can edit the webhook config on GitHub and enter `https://deploy.example.com/` as the payload URL, triggered by push events.
-Don’t forget to fill in your secret value as well.
+Don't forget to fill in your secret value as well.